pyOpenSci/software-peer-review/how-to/author-guide.md

 ## 6. The Review Begins

-If your package meets minimal criteria for being reviewed it may then be given to an editor with appropriate domain experience to manage the review process.
+If your package meets the minimal criteria for being reviewed, it may then be given to an editor with appropriate domain experience to manage the review process.
 That editor will assign 2-3 reviewers to review your package.
 Reviewers will be asked to provide review feedback as comments on your issue within **3 weeks**.
-Reviewers also can open issues in your package repository.
+Reviewers can also open issues in your package repository.
 We prefer issues that link back to the review as they document changes made to your package that were triggered by our review process.